-In this way, the thread of sustainability has returned me, with a new sense of appreciation, to the source of my journey – to a stronger connection with the land that we all spring from and depend upon, to a deeper understanding of the product whose allure first led me to leave the country of my youth, and to a recognition, which is also a recollection, of the value of that early, distant scene.
+In this way, the thread of sustainability has returned me, with a new sense of appreciation, to the source of my journey – to a stronger connection with the land that we all spring from and depend upon, to a deeper understanding of the product whose allure first led me to leave the country of my youth, and to a recognition of the value of that early, distant image.

 Craig Thorrold, founder and owner of Wein Werte.